Inalienable possession: Possessor suppression with kin and body-part nouns (Lødrup 2014)

 Norwegian is a North Germanic language that is spoken mainly in Norway and is its official language.
 Norwegian expresses inalienability by possessor suppression, which takes place when noun phrases referring to inalienable possessions use the definite form and contain no possessive determiner.

 In sentence (28), "haken", the syntactic object, contains a suppressed possessor in its definite form.
 It does not contain an explicit possessive marker.
 In contrast, the English translation contains an explicit possessive determiner, "her", which denote possession.
 Possessive determiners are obligatory in English for subject-controlled body-part terms.

 Norwegian treats kinship nouns and body-part nouns similarly in relation to bound variable interpretations.
 When a definite noun is present, it usually has a referential reading.
 In (29a), the referential reading is present.
 However, the presence of definite kinship or body part nouns may also bring about the bound variable reading in which a kinship or body part noun contains a variable bound by the quantifier in the subject, and (29b) may produce both the referential and bound variable readings.
 With the referential reading, the professors washed a face or father, mentioned earlier.
 With the bound variable reading, the professors washed their own face or father.
 Additionally, both kinship and body part nouns behave similarly in sentences with VP pronominalization.
 VP pronominalization involving both nouns allow for both a referential reading and a "sloppy reading", which involves variable binding.
 In (29c) in the referential reading, John and Mari wash a face or a mother been mentioned earlier.
 In the "sloppy reading", John washes his face or mother, and Mari washes hers.

 Finally, both kinship and body part nouns bear similarities in locality.
 Both behave in such a way that the definite form of the noun is bound by the closest subject.
 In (30a), the possessor must be the subordinate clause subject, not the main clause subject.
 Likewise, in (30b), the father mentioned is preferably the father of the subordinate clause subject referent, not of the main clause subject referent.

-On the other hand, definite kinship and body-part nouns in Norwegian hace a syntactic difference.
+On the other hand, definite kinship and body-part nouns in Norwegian have a syntactic difference.
 Definite body part nouns allow a first- or second-person possessor, but some definite kinship nouns do not.
 For instance, the sentence in (31a) is not allowed as it contains a first-person possessor and kinship term.
 The kinship term can be used only with a third-person possessor, such as in (31b).

 However, body part nouns do not have the restriction on first- or second-person possessors like in (32).

 Form function motivations

 Inalienable possession constructions often lack overt possessors.
-There is a debate as to how to account for the linguistically-universal difference in form.
+There is a debate as to how to account for the linguistically universal difference in form.
 Iconicity explains the in terms of the relationship between the conceptual distance between the possessor and the possessee, and economy explains it by the frequency of possession.